JamesMackman/titan-golf/README.md

 - Accessibility

-  - I confirmed that the colors and fonts chosen are simple and easy to read and accessible by running the webpage through lighthouse in chome devtools.
+  - I confirmed that the colors and fonts chosen are simple and easy to read and accessible by running the webpage through Lighthouse in Chrome devtools.
     ![Lighthouse](media/titan_golf_lighthouse.jpeg)

 ### Unfixed Bugs